tedirghazali/datatable/README.md

-# edgia
+# TG DataTable
-Edgia is a static site generator built on top of Vite.js and Edge.js
+TG DataTable is a Vue 3 DataTable